Liu Shan

-Widely known by his infant name "Adou / Edou" (阿斗), Liu Shan was commonly perceived as an incapable ruler.
-He was also accused of indulging in pleasures while neglecting state affairs.
-However, some modern scholars have taken a different opinions on Liu Shan's capability, as Liu Shan's long reign in Shu Han was free of bloody court coups and bloodshed and was the only court in the Three Kingdoms era to remain relatively bloodless.
-Not only that, in the Chronicles of the Three Kingdoms, Zhuge Liang was recorded to have praised Liu Shan as highly intelligent.
-Nevertheless, the name "Adou" is today still commonly used in Chinese to describe incapable people who would not achieve anything even with significant assistance.
+Widely known to later generations by his infant name "Adou" (阿斗), Liu Shan was commonly perceived as an incapable ruler.
+He was also accused of indulging in pleasures while neglecting state affairs, allowing corrupt officials to take power.
+Some modern scholars have taken a more positive view towards Liu Shan's capability, as Liu Shan's long reign in Shu Han was free of bloody court coups unlike its rivals.
+Nevertheless, the name "Adou" is today still commonly used in Chinese as an epithet for someone so incompetent at a task that no amount of assistance will help them succeed.

-As Chen Shou, the author of Records of Three Kingdoms, noted, contrary to tradition, Zhuge Liang did not establish a history bureau at Liu Shan's court, and after Zhuge's death, it appeared Liu did not revive that post.
-Therefore, many of the events during his reign were unrecorded, causing limited details about Liu Shan's reign in historical records.
+The main source of historical information about Liu Shan and his contemporaries is Records of the Three Kingdoms.
+Its author Chen Shou noted in his postface that Zhuge Liang did not employ scribes at Liu Shan's court, contrary to tradition.
+This custom would never be established in Shu Han, so details of Liu Shan's rule are hazy in comparison to the richness of information available for Shu's rival states of Wei and Wu.
+Much of his reign is recorded in spare, terse synopsis.